13 Clustering for Insight: Segmenting Data Without Labels

 13.3 Selecting the Optimal Number of Clusters

-A widely used heuristic is the elbow method, which examines how within-cluster variation evolves as \(k\) increases.
-As additional clusters are introduced, the average similarity within clusters improves, up to a point.
-Beyond that, the marginal gain becomes negligible.
-The objective is to identify this point of diminishing returns, known as the elbow.
+One widely used heuristic is the elbow method, which examines how within-cluster variation changes as the number of clusters increases.
+As additional clusters are introduced, within-cluster variation typically decreases, but the marginal improvement diminishes beyond a certain point.
+The aim is to identify this point of diminishing returns, often referred to as the elbow.

 13.4 Case Study: Segmenting Cereal Brands by Nutrition